naginanaveed/scRNA-seq-/README.md

 - Tekman et al. (2020). *A single-cell RNA-sequencing training and analysis suite using the Galaxy framework*.
 GigaScience. doi: 10.1093/gigascience/giaa102

 ---

-*README compiled from official tutorial documentation.
-For issues or updates, refer to the original tutorial links above.*